 Citroen Berlingo Electric van review

 Even in electric-car terms, the Citroen Berlingo Electric is something of a niche choice.
 It's been on sale since 2013 and is a rival to the Renault Kangoo Z.E. and Nissan e-NV200, but annual sales have never risen past double figures in the UK.
-Just like the regular Berlingo van it's based on, it uses exactly the same running gear as the Peugeot Partner Electric.
+Like the regular Berlingo van it's based on, it has a Peugeot sister model in the form of the Peugeot Partner Electric.

 Citroen offers two charging options.
-The fastest is a 'CHAdeMO' high-voltage socket on the nearside rear of the van, which can charge the batteries to 80% from flat in 30 minutes from a high-voltage source.
+The fastest is a CHAdeMO high-voltage socket on the nearside rear of the van, which can charge the batteries to 80% from flat in 30 minutes from a high-voltage source.
 Charging from a mains socket takes a more leisurely 12 hours from a socket on the offside front wing, but that means a flat battery can be recharged overnight.
-If you fit a dedicated charging point, then this charge time can be reduced to eight hours.

 On the road, the Berlingo Electric sprints away from the line briskly enough, although the relative lack of power means it soon runs out of steam.
-The Berlingo is based on running gear that can trace its roots back to 2001, so it's not very nimble, especially due to the weight of the batteries, which adds around 300kg to the weight of the standard Berlingo.
+The Berlingo is based on running gear that can trace its roots back to 2001, so it's not very nimble, especially due to the weight of the batteries, which add around 300kg to the weight of the standard model.

 For a more detailed look at the Citroen Berlingo Electric, read on for the rest of our in-depth review.